voxeet/comms-sdk-dotnet/docs/documentation/unity.md

     <img style="padding:25px 0" src="~/images/unity_3.png" width="400px">
 </div>

-After this, you are up to call the various SDK methods described in the [Getting Started](./started.md) and in the reference documentation [Reference](/documentation/api/DolbyIO.Comms.Services.html).
+3. Make sure that the SDK is initialized and you can call SDK methods.
+For more information, see the the [Getting Started](./started.md) guide and [reference](/documentation/api/DolbyIO.Comms.Services.html) documentation.

 ## MacOS Application Entitlements